 Landmannalaugar hot springs

-Located in the Southern Highlands of Iceland, Landmannalaugar hot springs is one of nature’s most captivating sites.
+Located in the highlands of southern Iceland, the Landmannalaugar hot springs are honestly one of nature’s most captivating sites.
+Set in a valley between rhyolite mountains, they display an unreal array of colors: red, brown, green and even yellow…

 The area’s geothermal activity provides visitors with natural hot water pools that they can soak in while marveling at the incredible landscape around them.
-It’s easy to see why many travelers regard this as one of the world’s most spectacular sights!
+Landmannalaugar is also popular for fishing, horse riding and hiking.

 How to get to Landmannalaugar hot springs?